MobilityData/GTFS_Realtime_Best-Practices/README.md

 * `field_name`: The name of the GTFS Realtime field being described
 * `recommendations`: An array of the recommendations provided for each field_name

-The parts that constructed the [index.md file](./index.md) can be found in the `en/` directory.
-To reconstruct the [index.md file](./index.md) from these part, run `./en/combine.sh` from the main directory.

 # License